European Regulation for Combating Deforestation – EUDR-

 In 2019 the Commission adopted several initiatives to address the global environmental crisis.
 To combat deforestation and forest degradation, and impement necessary measures to prevent biodiversity loss.

 Therefore, this regulation impacts both customs-related commercial operations and operations within the internal market.
-The specified products cannot be introduced, marketed, or exported unless they meet three conditions:

 They are free from deforestation.